adamjthompson/Gaming-Status/readme.md

 Once everything is up and running (with sensors showing up from the integration), try playing a game for at least 5 minutes to make sure the online status is reflected in the master "_gaming_status" sensors. *Note that, by default, sessions shorter than 300 seconds (5 minutes) are discarded and do not count toward the total playtime hours.* If the sensors are working correctly, try some of the following!
 If not, see the [troubleshooting](docs/troubleshooting.md) documentation.

 - Add some sweet displays to your [dashboard](https://github.com/adamjthompson/Gaming-Status-Cards#1-gaming-status---list), showing who's online and what they're playing
-- Set up Discord or SMS [notifications](docs/notifications.md) for when users start and stop playing games
+- Set up Discord, SMS, and/or Mobile [notifications](docs/notifications.md) for when users start and stop playing games
 - Add a [slideshow](https://github.com/adamjthompson/Gaming-Status-Cards#2-gaming-status---slideshow) to your dashboard or wallpanel display to see what's being played
 - Add a [graph](https://github.com/adamjthompson/Gaming-Status-Cards#3-gaming-status---chart) to chart weekly game time
 - Add [custom sensors](docs/advanced.md#tracking-standalone-pc-games-hassagent-setup) to track PC games not logged by Steam or Xbox